westphallm1/AoMM-Cross-Mod-Sample/README.md

 * `mod.Call("GetStateDirect", string versionString, ModProjectile proj, object destination) -> void`
 	Fill the projectile's cross-mod exposed state directly into a destination object.
-	The destination object should either explicitly or implicitly implement IAoMMState (see AoMMState.cs).
+	The destination object should either explicitly or implicitly implement IAoMMState (see AmuletOfManyMinionsApi.cs).
   * `proj`: The active instance of the projectile whose state should be retrieved
   * `destination`: An object that implements IAoMMState.
 Its fields will be overridden with the projectile's AoMM managed state via reflection.